 Under Mr. Hawke's leadership, the Market Abuse Unit developed innovative trading surveillance technology and used quantitative methods to detect abusive trading schemes and conduct groundbreaking "trader-based" investigations.
 He created the unit's Analysis and Detection Center to identify potential violations of the federal securities laws including those involving insider trading, hacking and cybersecurity schemes.

-As Director of the SEC’s Philadelphia Regional Office (2006-2014), Mr. Hawke oversaw the Commission’s enforcement program and broker-dealer, investment adviser and investment company examination programs in the Mid-Atlantic region.
-In that position, he supervised hundreds of investigations and enforcement actions involving conflict of interest, fiduciary duty, insider trading, FCPA, public company accounting, and financial reporting, information control and supervision violations.
+As Director of the SEC's Philadelphia Regional Office for eight years (2006-2014), Mr. Hawke oversaw the Commission's enforcement program and broker-dealer, investment adviser and investment company examination programs in the Mid-Atlantic region.
+In that position, he supervised hundreds of investigations and enforcement actions involving computer hacking, insider trading, conflicts of interest, Ponzi schemes, offering frauds, FCPA, public company accounting, financial reporting, information controls and supervision violations.

 Litigation Star – White Collar Crime (2017)

 - JD, Boston University School of Law, 1989